apiobuild/platform/content/blog/create-an-online-store-for-free.md

 #### Customization

 The website is fully customizable.
-You can update **logo, store description, background color, and background image** within the [Chopin's configure tab](https://telescope.apiobuild.com/app/chopin/configure) to create a store aligned with your brand.
-More customization options are also available though simple HTML blocks.
+You can provide **logo, store description, background color, and background image** on [Chopin's configure tab](https://telescope.apiobuild.com/app/chopin/configure) to create a store page that aligns with your brand.
+More customization options are also available through simple HTML blocks.

 <img src="/images/blog/store.png" class="post-img">